syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Mac.md

 ---
 title: Perform OCR on PDF and image files in Mac | Syncfusion
-description: Learn how to perform OCR on scanned PDF documents and images in Mac with different tesseract version using Syncfusion .NET OCR library.
+description: Learn how to perform OCR on scanned PDF documents and images in Mac with different tesseract versions using Syncfusion .NET OCR library.
 platform: file-formats
 control: PDF
 documentation: UG
 keywords: Assemblies
 ---

-# Perform OCR in Mac
+# Perform OCR using Mac

-The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) used to extract text from scanned PDFs and images in Mac application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.
+The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/ocr-process) is used to extract text from the scanned PDFs and images in Mac application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.

 ## Steps to perform OCR on entire PDF document in Mac